COVID: New hope rides on protein-based vaccines | DW | 20.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 It's hoped that protein-based vaccines will help push the global COVID-19 vaccination program in poorer countries.
-Anti-vaxxers want them too.
+Anti-vaxxers are interested in them, too.

-Many people who refuse to get vaccinated against COVID-19 say they don't trust the new technology behind mRNA vaccines, such as the BioNTech-Pfizer and Moderna jabs.
+Many people who refuse to get vaccinated against COVID-19 say they don't trust the technology behind mRNA vaccines, such as in BioNTech-Pfizer and Moderna shots.
 They say they also don't trust vector-based vaccines, like the Oxford-AstraZeneca and Johnson & Johnson jabs.

-Instead, they say they are waiting for protein-based vaccines, which have proved themselves over years as a safe protection against influenza, tetanus and whooping cough.
+Many say they are instead waiting for protein-based vaccines, which have proved themselves over years as providing safe protection for example against influenza, tetanus and whooping cough.

-At time of writing, the European Union was expected to approve the first protein-based vaccines against the coronavirus SARS-CoV-2.
+At time of writing, the European Union is expected to soon approve the first protein-based vaccines against the coronavirus SARS-CoV-2.

 Experts say protein-based vaccines are urgently needed for the global vaccination program against COVID-19.
-They say that while many richer nations get busy boosting their populations with a third jab, we often forget that many people in poorer nations have yet to get vaccinated at all.
+They point out that while many richer nations are getting busy boosting their populations with a third jab, many people in poorer nations have yet to get receive a first dose.

-While rich nations mount booster vaccination campaigns, poorer countries have yet to get basic protection
+While rich nations mount booster vaccination campaigns, poorer countries have yet to receive basic protection

 Researchers say protein-based vaccines could help people in poorer nations get vaccinated.
-Protein-based vaccines are cheaper to produce than mRNA vaccines and they can be stored at temperatures of 2-8 degrees Celsius, which makes them easier to transport.
-So, it would be practical to deploy them in the so-called "global South."
+Protein-based vaccines are cheaper to produce than mRNA vaccines and they can be stored at temperatures of 2 to 8 degrees Celsius (36 to 46 degrees Fahrenheit), which makes them easier to transport.
+So, it would be practical to deploy them in the so-called Global South.

-It's taken longer to develop protein-based corona vaccines.
-It wasn't until November 2021 that the US pharmaceutical firm Novavax submitted its approval application to the European Medicines Agency (EMA).
-It's expected that the US will approve the vaccine for use there by the end of the year.
+It's taken somewhat longer to develop protein-based coronavirus vaccines.
+It wasn't until November 2021 that the United States pharmaceutical firm Novavax submitted its approval application to the European Medicines Agency (EMA).
+It's also expected that the US will approve the vaccine for use there by the end of the year.

 Indonesia gave the Novavax COVID-19 vaccine emergency approval at the start of November.
 Submissions for approval are ongoing in the United Kingdom, Canada and Australia.

-Not all people unvaccinated against COVID-19 are fundamentally against vaccines — they just don't trust the newer technologies in existing vaccines
+Not all unvaccinated against COVID-19 are fundamentally against vaccines — some just don't trust the newer technologies incurrently available vaccines

-Protein-based vaccines include a tiny, look-alike version of the COVID-19 spike protein.
+Protein-based vaccines include a miniscule, look-alike version of the COVID-19 spike protein.

-The immune system reacts to the protein in the vaccine and it does that a lot faster because — contrary to other vaccines — it doesn't have to produce the protein itself.
-The protein is delivered with the vaccines.
+The immune system reacts to the protein in the vaccine, and it does so a lot faster because — contrary to other vaccines — it doesn't have to produce the protein itself.
+The protein is delivered in the vaccine.

 Novavax does not contain any killed coronavirus.
 Instead, the developers used a recombinant nanotechnology to generate the tiniest particles that resemble the SARS-CoV-2 spike protein.

 Those nanoparticles do not carry any DNA of the virus and therefore produce fewer side effects in the human body.
-But the human immune response is weaker.
+However, the human immune response is weaker.

 To strengthen the immune response, the developers add so-called adjuvants to these vaccines.
 In the case of the Novavax vaccine, the adjuvant is saponin (extracted from Quillaja saponaria Molina bark) and cholesterol and phospholipids.